 Not only Kuta or Ubud, Bali also has the charming Gunung Agung (Mount Agung).
 The Balinese believes that Mount Agung is sacred.
 This is the highest mountain in Bali.
 It is about 3.142 meter above sea level.
-Located in Karangasem district, the climbers around the world (local tourist and overseas) remarked this mountain as the most favourite one to climb.
+Located in Karangasem district, the climbers around the world (local tourist and overseas) remarked this mountain as the most favorite one to climb.

 To climb this sacred mountain, at least please take attention for 4 important things: